microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 The following command initiates a full rollback of **Extended Protection settings** and **IP restriction rules** on any Exchange server where it was enabled using the script:

-.\\ExchangeExtendedProtectionManagement.ps1 –RollbackType RestoreIISAppConfig
+`.\ExchangeExtendedProtectionManagement.ps1 –RollbackType RestoreIISAppConfig`

 #### Roll back of IP Restrictions

-You can use the script to **only** roll back **Allow and Deny rules** set in Backend EWS vdir’s IP Address and Domain Restriction module in the following way.
+You can use the script to **only** roll back **Allow and Deny rules** set in Backend EWS vDir’s IP Address and Domain Restriction module in the following way.

-.\\ExchangeExtendedProtectionManagement.ps1 -RollbackType RestrictTypeEWSBackend
+`.\ExchangeExtendedProtectionManagement.ps1 -RollbackType RestrictTypeEWSBackend`

-**Note:** To safeguard Backend EWS vdir against NTLM relay, executing above command will set Extended Protection setting back to Required.
+**Note:** To safeguard Backend EWS vDir against NTLM relay, executing above command will set Extended Protection setting back to Required.
 If automated archiving is enabled, executing this command can cause automated archiving to stop working till the time Allow and Deny rules are not added back using the following command.

-.\\ExchangeExtendedProtectionManagement.ps1 -RestrictType EWSBackend -IPRangeFilePath "IPList.txt"
+.\ExchangeExtendedProtectionManagement.ps1 -RestrictType EWSBackend -IPRangeFilePath "IPList.txt"

 `.\ExchangeExtendedProtectionManagement.ps1 –RollbackType "RestoreIISAppConfig"`